balrajexploration/CppForEmbedded/README.md

 ## 1. 🚀 Motivation for Learning C++ in Embedded Systems

-👨‍💻 As an embedded software architect, I have always worked extensively with C, understanding how source code is converted to machine code and how it runs on embedded low-level hardware. ✨ However, C++ offers many underlying mechanisms that I am eager to demystify, especially in the context of embedded systems.
+👨‍💻 As an embedded software developer, I have always worked extensively with C, understanding how source code is converted to machine code and how it runs on embedded low-level hardware. ✨ However, C++ offers many underlying mechanisms that I am eager to demystify, especially in the context of embedded systems.
 My motivation to learn C++ comes from the desire to understand its more advanced features, such as object-oriented programming (OOP), and how these features can be leveraged effectively in embedded environments.

 💡 C++ allows for a more sophisticated design by offering abstractions and features like OOP, templates, and RAII, which can help create scalable and maintainable systems.
 My goal is to bridge the gap between basic C programming and advanced C++ concepts, showing how C++ can be applied in real-world embedded projects.
 By documenting this journey, I hope to provide valuable insights for others who want to deepen their understanding of C++.